wn-upf/SiEStA-VR/README.md

 **Why it's useful:** Cloud VR has tight latency/throughput requirements that are expensive and slow to test at scale on real networks — you'd need multiple headsets, APs, and controlled interference to sweep even a handful of scenarios.
 SiESTA-VR runs those sweeps in software, in parallel, on a laptop or an HPC cluster, while still modeling the physical and MAC layer in enough detail (EDCA contention, A-MPDU aggregation, MLO link scheduling) that the results are representative of real Wi-Fi behavior.

-**What it generates:** every run produces per-user QoE telemetry (frame delay, RTT, jitter, frame/shard loss, throughput), MAC-layer traces (per-MPDU transmission, collisions, contention windows), ABR bitrate-decision logs, and head-mobility traces — as CSV or Parquet — plus, optionally, a live per-user GUI of the decoded video and a scrubbable post-simulation visualizer of channel activity and ABR behavior.
+**What it generates:** every run produces per-user telemetry (frame delay, RTT, jitter, frame/shard loss, throughput), MAC-layer traces (per-MPDU transmission, collisions, contention windows), ABR bitrate-decision logs, and head-mobility traces, logged as CSV or Parquet files.
+Optionally, a live per-user GUI of the decoded video and a post-simulation visualizer of channel activity and ABR behavior can be shown.
 See [Simulation Outputs](#simulation-outputs) below for the full breakdown.

-Future extensions to this framework will integrate python RL libraries (SB3, RLlib), in order to train decision-making agents to optimize network parameters, application parameters, or both.
+Future extensions to this framework will integrate python RL libraries (SB3, RLlib), in order to train decision-making agents to optimize network parameters, application parameters, or both; during actual simulation time.
 The simulation engine is built on a fork of the asynchronous [**NeXosim**](https://github.com/asynchronics/nexosim) library in Rust, adapted for networking simulation.

 ---